 I would have to imagine that’s not the case at ultra low cost carriers?

 - When we’re talking about airlines where fees are often a multiplier of base fare, is there money to be made on top tier elite members?

-- Or is the goal simply that status gives people something to aim for, and they hope that people use the co-branded credit card, recommend the airline to friends and family, etc.?
+- Or is the goal simply that status gives people something to aim for, and Frontier hopes that people use a co-branded credit card, recommend the airline to friends and family, etc.?

 I’m sure the math checks out, it’s just such an interesting contrast to other programs.